 While YCFC is on the vanguard, it is patterned after successful models in outstanding residential communities throughout the country including Sienna Plantation and Riverstone in Fort Bend County, Texas; Tuscan Lakes in League City, Texas; Spring Island in Beaufort, South Carolina; Summerwood in Panama City Beach, Florida; and Castle Hills in Dallas, Texas.

-Residents of Harvest Green take pride in knowing their community supports families who are challenged with the financial stress of caring for a child with a chronic, debilitating illness, or birth defect.
+Residents of Harvest Green take pride in knowing their community supports families who are challenged with the financial stress of caring for a child with a chronic, debilitating illness, or congenital or genetic disorder.
 The Children’s Catastrophic Fund (CCF) has been established to help ease financial pressures through grants to deserving families.
 The fund, supported by foundation fees, says, “We are here for you, and we care.”
 Click here for the guidelines and application.

 Click here to learn more about living in the most diverse county in the nation, Fort Bend, and why others are purchasing new homes in Richmond, TX.